Mecc Cancer Treatment Blurred Plant Background

 Use of tobacco products and heavy drinking can affect the risk of developing hypopharyngeal cancer.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.
-Risk factors include the following:
+Risk factors include:

 Signs and symptoms of hypopharyngeal cancer include a sore throat and ear pain.

 These and other signs and symptoms may be caused by hypopharyngeal cancer or by other conditions.
-Check with your doctor if you have any of the following:
+Check with your doctor if you have:

 Tests that examine the throat and neck are used to help diagnose hypopharyngeal cancer and find out whether the cancer has spread.